Soft Robot with humanlike Perception: Sensing Touch and Shape in Real Time

 Through continuous shape and contact feedback, the robot adjusts its movements, just like a human would, using the sensory nerves to explore and find its way to the goal, demonstrating a significant leap in autonomous soft robotics for tasks like exploration and manipulation.

-In another experiment, the robot is trained to perform specific tasks, like a massage, by a human operator.
-The operator manually guides the robot to desired positions and adjusts the force applied, which is measured by force sensors.
+In another experiment, the robot was trained to perform specific tasks, like a massage, by a human operator.
+The operator manually guided the robot to desired positions and adjusted the force applied, which was measured by force sensors.

-The robot learns the correct sequence of movements and force levels and then repeats them without further human input.
-This task involves recording the robot's movements and forces and then using these records to autonomously replicate the actions, showing impressive precision in repeating the taught tasks.
+The robot learned the correct sequence of movements and force levels and then repeated them without further human input.
+This task involved recording the robot's movements and forces and then using these records to autonomously replicate the actions, showing impressive precision in repeating the taught tasks.

 This sophisticated feedback system, which resembles our human proprioceptive nervous system, enables the robot to perform complex tasks like navigation and manipulation with minimal errors, even in dynamic environments.